Revista Bohemia: Feminist Campaign

 Ofelia Rodríguez Acosta was one of the most prolific Cuban feminists of all time.
 She wrote for Bohemia and launched the magazine's Feminist Campaign.

-In the late 1920's, the younger Quevedo hired Ofelia Rodríguez Acosta in her work as a radical feminist, and to help Bohemia lead Cuban society to a world of women's suffrage and women's equality.'
+In the late 1920s, the younger Quevedo hired Ofelia Rodríguez Acosta in her work as a radical feminist, and to help Bohemia lead Cuban society to a world of women's suffrage and women's equality.'
 Rodriguez Acosta was one of the leading voices for Cuban feminism in her day, and a member of Segunda Generacion Republicana.
 Alongside feminism, she promoted free love, homosexuality, class equity, anti-machismo ideals, and more radical ideas.'

 On April 6, 1930, Bohemia launched its Feminist Campaign, in support of the women's issues of the day.
 Ofelia Rodriguez Acosta was at the forefront of this campaign, writing an editorial in this issue, which began:"Feminism is one of the most important issues of our time.
 Its triple political, social and intellectual action is intensifying and expanding every day.
 BOHEMIA has always paid special attention to women's rights, although intermittently.
 Our enthusiastic welcome of the feminist campaign must now have a more systematic effectiveness..."Rodriguez Acosta also led the funeral procession for Rafael Trejo, the first "martyr" of the Machado regime.'